 Social representations relate to both individual and group actions.
-They often specify objectives for action and the course it should take.
-The major problem in explaining, worse still predicting, individual action in any particular situation lies in the fact that the person will be characterised by several social identities and their attendant social representational baggage at the time.
-These identities may push towards different, even conflicting forms of action.
+They often specify objectives for action and the course that it should take.
+The major problem in explaining, worse still predicting, individual action in any particular situation lies in the fact that the person will be characterized by several social identities and their attendant social-representational baggage at the time.
+These identities may push towards different, even conflicting, forms of action.

-The emphasis which is nowadays placed upon notions of centrality or salience and contextualisation of identities is meant to overcome this problem.
-The identity salient in the context will direct action - so the line of argument goes.
-The problem is then that it is usually impossible to establish except post hoc that a particular identity is salient in the situation.
+The emphasis which is nowadays placed upon notions of centrality or salience and contextualization of identities is meant to overcome this problem.
+The identity salient in the context will direct action, or so the line of argument goes.
+The problem is then that it is usually impossible to establish, except post hoc, that a particular identity is salient in the situation.

 The other approach to this problem has been to examine the interactive effects of group memberships.
-This recognises that identities do not have separate existences, like individual ice cubes segregated from each other in their plastic tray.
-They interact and their interaction changes their implications for both representational processes and action decisions.
-The research which has explored these issues of "multiple category membership" or cross-category membership (Doise, 1978; Deschamps and Doise, 1978; Vanbeselaere, 1987; Hagendoorn and Henke, 1991) is in its infancy.
+This recognizes that identities do not have separate existences, like individual ice-cubes segregated from each other in their plastic tray, but interact; their interaction changes their implications for both representational processes and action decisions.
+The research which has explored these issues of 'multiple-category membership' or cross-category membership (Doise 1978; Deschamps and Doise 1978; Vanbeselaere 1987; Hagendoorn and Henke 1991) is in its infancy.
 It is, however, clear that attributional aspects of social representation are much influenced by such interaction of category memberships.
 One would expect action decisions to be similarly affected by it.

-The research on cross-category memberships has so far tended to rely upon rather stylised pairings of memberships (Muslim-non-Muslims/High-Low Class; Male-Female/Arts-Science Students) and to explore them as if their interaction was global (without variations across individuals or situations).
+The research on cross-category memberships has so far tended to rely upon rather stylized pairings of memberships (Muslim-non-Muslims/ high-low-class; male-female/arts-science students) and to explore them as if their interaction was global (without variations across individuals or situations).
 Moreover, it ignores the fact that there are different sorts of groups.
 This is hardly likely to produce a robust model for predicting action.
 The empirical problem lies in catching the implications amidst the fluidity of transitions in the relative importance of each membership.
-Billig (in press) in analysing situated rhetoric, the arguments which disclose both identifications and social representations, may be getting closer to tapping into this flow.
+Billig (Chapter 2 of this volume) in analysing situated rhetoric, the arguments which disclose both identifications and social representations, may be getting closer to tapping into this flow.
 There may be another type of solution to the problem empirically.
 Instead of attempting to control for the interaction of group memberships by setting up relatively arbitrary experimental cross-classifications, the impact of these multiple memberships upon representations could be examined statistically.
-The multivariate statistical approaches adopted in several of the later chapters in this book illustrate how, assuming the sample size is large enough and the relevant information collected, it is possible to partial out the effects of disparate networks of group memberships.
+The multivariate statistical approaches adopted in several of the later chapters in this book illustrate how, assuming that the sample size is large enough and the relevant information collected, it is possible to partial-out the effects of disparate networks of group memberships.
 Given the right indices of group salience, this approach could also allow researchers to explore the salience-related processes linking multiple memberships to representational preferences.

-It would, clearly, be foolish to jump to the conclusion that there will be inevitably some high correlation between the requirements of identity, trait or social representation and action.
-It is actually necessary to specify the conditions, physical and psychological, in which they do predict action (and are not merely post hoc rationalisations for action taken, generated by the individual who has acted).
+It would, clearly, be foolish to jump to the conclusion that there will be inevitably some high correlation between the requirements of identity, trait, or social representation and action.
+It is actually necessary to specify the conditions under which they do predict action (and are not merely post-hoc rationalizations for action taken, generated by the individual who has acted).